FreeRADIUS/wiki.freeradius.org/modules/Rlm_ldap.md

 	}
 </pre>

+The **identity** and **password** values are used for the initial search to find the user's DN in the directory.
+If not set, the searches will be anonymous and may not work against various LDAP servers.

+Also pay special attention to the **filter** value; it is used to find the user in the directory and WILL change across different LDAP systems.
+For example, the default filter "(uid=%{Stripped-User-Name:-%{User-Name}})" will not return any results against a Windows 2008 R2 Active Directory, as "uid" is not a valid attribute.
+The search filter should instead use another attribute, like sAMAccountName, the resulting filter being "(sAMAccountName=%{Stripped-User-Name:-%{User-Name}})"

 **NOTE**: As LDAP is case insensitive, you should probably also set "lower_user = yes" and "lower_time = before" in main section of radiusd.conf, to get limits on simultaneous logins working correctly.
 Otherwise, users will be able get large number of sessions, capitalizing parts of their login names.</p>

 ### LDAP Module Messages